-• Tabitha Cecil, 37, of Elkhorn City, was indicted for attempting to obtain a controlled substance by fraud.
+• Joseph Mullins, 21, of Elkhorn City, Ky., was indicted for two counts of attempting to obtain a controlled substance by fraud.